stejoo/ansible-teamspeak/README.md

 #### Database configuration

 The database configuration block is for setting the database.
 Supported: sqlite (default), mariadb.
 MySQL support has been deprecated from server version 3.0.11.
+MariaDB connection only works with a vaild teamspeak license.

 Description of the database configuration block and it's options:
 * `teamspeak_db_plugin`: Setting the database plugin; Options: sqlite3,mariadb.
 Default: sqlite3.